aazaff/startLearn.R/README.md

 	> 4^(1/2)
 	[1] 2

-	# But, but I can use sqrt() function to do this as well.
+	# But, but I can use the sqrt() function to do this as well.
 Note that all functions have two parts.
 	# The function name - i.e., sqrt - and a set of function arguments – i.e., the object that you want
 	# the function to evaluate, in this case, the number 4.
 Function arguments are always placed in
 	# parentheses.